 Raw leads include all leads that have contacted your business, regardless of whether or not they are a high-quality lead.
-Qualified leads are potential customers that have been qualified manually, through CallScore or Keypad Scoring.
+Qualified leads are potential customers that have been qualified manually, through Keypad Scoring.
 Your cost per qualified lead totals will always be higher because qualified leads are further down the sales funnel, resulting in fewer total leads captured.

 Why does my data for today look incorrect?

 Google has a 48-hour window where the data we’re pulling from the Google Ads API might not be correctly attributed.
 This means that if you're looking at reports for the previous two days, you will likely see what appears to be "unsettled" data with incorrect attribution.
 After 48 hours, all the data should match the correct campaign attributions.
 We recommend waiting 48 hours for accurate reporting on your Google Ads CPL.

 Time is an important factor for cost per lead reporting.
 Often times, First Touch and Lead Creation milestones do not occur in the same week or month, which means that attribution data can backfill over time.
 When you’re using website pools, we won’t have a customer’s First Touch session data until they call one of your tracking numbers (the lead creation event).
 That means a First Touch can backfill in your CPL reports and lower your cost per lead for that time frame.